gonzaloserrano/go-code-review/README.md

 - [Escape Analysis and Memory Profiling - Bill Kennedy @ GopherCon SG 2017](https://www.youtube.com/watch?v=2557w0qsDV0)
 - from [so you wanna go fast?](https://youtu.be/DJ4d_PZ6Gns?t=2193) talk by by Tyler Treat:
   - the stdlib provides general solutions, and you should generally use them.
-  - small, idiomatic changes can have profound performance impact.
+  - small, idiomatic changes can have a profound performance impact.
   - learn and use tools from the go toolchain to analyze the performance.
   - the performance can change a lot between go versions, review your optimizations.
-  - code is marginal, architecture is material: the big wins come from architecutre, do it right first.
+  - code is marginal, architecture is material: the big wins come from architecture, do it right first.
-  - mechanical sympathy: know how yoour abstractions actually work in your hardware, go makes this possible.
+  - mechanical sympathy: know how your abstractions work in your hardware, go makes this possible.
   - optimize for the right trade-off: optimizing for performance means trading something else

 ## common nitpicks